Skip to content

 Every system sees its own fragment.
 The request lives in email, the margin in a spreadsheet, the lead time at the supplier.
 Nowhere does it come together.

-No one really owns it
+No one really owns an order

 You steer blind